Knowledge base

 Has this FAQ been helpful?

-This guide explains how, after purchasing a domain name from Infomaniak, you can get for free an Email Service + Web Hosting.
+This guide explains how, after purchasing a domain name from Infomaniak, to obtain for free an Email Service + Web Hosting.

 Preamble

-• For each domain name registered or transferred to Infomaniak, you can benefit from the following for free:
+• For each domain name registered or transferred to Infomaniak, you can benefit from free:

-1. an email address that gives you access to the Infomaniak Mail app, among other things
+1. an email address that gives you access to the Infomaniak Mail app

 2. and a 10 MB Web space for a basic page.